CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ## Giving another project read and write access to a bucket

 You can give another project read and write rights to a bucket.
-Giving project _project1_ read rights to bucket <i>my_fishbucket</i> happens with command:
+Giving project _project1_ read rights to bucket <i>my_fishbucket</i> can be done with command:
 ```bash
 $ swift post my_fishbucket -r "project1:*"
 ```